-Read more about the Alamut Valley: a lost mountain paradise and the castle of the Assassins.
+Read more about the Alamut Valley and the castle of the Assassins.

 Another hotel without any presence on the internet.
 In the less touristic central and western parts of Iran you are most likely to stay in the so-called mosaferkhaneh’s or mehmanpazir’s.
 Local guesthouses used by Iranian men or families.

 They are nowhere as atmospheric as the traditional guesthouses in the touristic cities of Kashan, Isfahan, Shiraz or Yazd.
 Most of them are not so clean and bathrooms are often shared facilities.
 The Ordibehest hotel in Hamedan was a pleasant surprise in this range.
 Clean, cosy and friendly.
 Single room for 600,000 rials (as of April 2016)